AmitKumarDas/amitkumardas.github.io/_posts/2016-09-05-being-functional-should-we-or-not.md

 In fact, I have been pushing functional code in a golang repository called [openebs](https://github.com/openebs/openebs).
 I have begun to love golang for its ability to achieve so much in so less effort & lines of code.
 Way to go golang !!
-Compare this with Java, and you will find lots of libraries (functional java, javaslang, etc to full fledged languages like scala) trying to simplify functional programming for the developers.
+Compare this with Java, and you will find lots of libraries (functional java, javaslang, etc to full fledged languages like scala) trying to simplify functional programming for JVM developers.

 ## Fucntional vs. Idiomatic